agiil/IT/Oppetunde.md

 __Minimeeri vaheprodukti__

-USA Föderaalvalitsus ostab IT-de 80 mlrd $ aastas; kasutust leiab ainult 1/3 tarkvarast.
+USA Föderaalvalitsus ostab IT-d 80 mlrd $ aastas; kasutust leiab ainult 1/3 tarkvarast.

 > End users fail entirely to use nearly 45% of features procured and rarely use another 19% percent of those features. -- Balter, B (2011) Toward a More Agile Government: The Case for Rebooting Federal IT Procurement. _Public Contract Law Journal_.